firmai/contributor/README.md

 * Write an article that you want to read.
 * Have a short title, and a longer subtitle.
-•	It should be no more than ¼ of the length of the original research.
+* It should be no more than ¼ of the length of an original research article.
-•	It can’t be longer than 5 minutes of reading.
-•	Use the appropriate tags for readers to find you.
+* Use the appropriate tags for readers to find you.
-•	There has to be an element of interactiveness.
+* There has to be an element of interactiveness.
-•	No mathematical formulae allowed; some exceptions can be made.
-•	Equations should be in pseudo-code format if any.
+* Mathematical allowed for instructive purposes.
-•	This is a visual medium and should be treated as such.
+* This is a visual medium and should be treated as such.
-•	Have your work read over by a professional proofreader.
+* Have your work read over by a professional proofreader.
-•	Write approachably somewhere between an business magazine article and a journal paper.
+* Write approachably somewhere between an business magazine and a journal paper.
-•	Make use of visualisations and even interactive visualisations where appropriate.
-•	Your conclusion should be to the point and not promotional.
+* Your conclusion should be to the point and not promotional.
-•	APA 6th referencing style is expected from all contributors.
+* APA 6th referencing style is expected from all contributors.
-•	Present the necessary code as embedded GitHub gists.
+* Present the necessary code as embedded GitHub gists.
-•	We do not allow ads or sponsored content.
+* We do not allow ads or sponsored content.
-•	You should only add up to two social media links.
+* You should only add up to two social media links.

 ### Submission Rules